N4EAC/_OpenHPSDR-Thetis-N4EAC_/ReadMe.md

 A minor and modest modification to include FFT Max Bin signal reading to the legacy meter and the removal of 6m and VHF+ band buttons for HL2.
 Thanks & credits to MI0BOT.
-This version was been based on version .15 BETA1 of Thetis from MI0BOT and has been coded with AI (ChatGPT Plus).
+This version is based on version 2.10.3.15 BETA1 of Thetis from MI0BOT and has been coded with AI (ChatGPT Plus).
 I have installed and tested personally in my own computer.
 No issues with Hermes Lite 2.
 I don't recomend using this version with any radio other than Hermes Lite 2.